peteroupc/peteroupc.github.io/random.md

 <a id=Seed_Generation_for_Noncryptographic_PRNGs></a>
 ### Seed Generation for Noncryptographic PRNGs

-In general, an application ought to seed a noncryptographic's PRNG's full state with either the output of a cryptographic RNG or a seed described in the [**previous section**](#Seed_Generation).
+In general, an application ought to seed a noncryptographic PRNG's full state with either the output of a cryptographic RNG or a seed described in the [**previous section**](#Seed_Generation).

 Some applications require multiple processes (including threads, tasks, or subtasks) to use [**reproducible "random" numbers**](#Manually_Seeded_PRNGs) for the same purpose.
 An example is multiple instances of a simulation with random starting conditions.
 However, noncryptographic PRNGs tend to produce "random" number sequences that are correlated to each other, which is undesirable for simulations in particular.
-Here are ways to reduce this correlation risk:
+To reduce this correlation risk, an application can:

 - Choose seeds carefully.
 The risk is lowest if the seeds are uncorrelated themselves.
 It is NOT RECOMMENDED to seed PRNGs with sequential counters, linearly related numbers, or timestamps; timestamps in particular can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(18)**](#Note18)</sup>
 - Use two or more designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>